garris/BackstopJS/README.md

 As a new user setting up tests for your project, you will be primarily concerned with these properties...

-##### id
-The unique name of your config file.
+**`id`** – The unique name of your config file.
 It's used by BackstopJS to manage and name files.
 It's useful to set this property for projects with multiple configs but **it's required if you plan on sharing your reference files with teammates**.
 If you're not sharing with others then you can omit this property -- BackstopJS will auto-generate one for you based on your file system.

-##### viewports
-An array of screen size objects your DOM will be tested against.
+**`viewports`** – An array of screen size objects your DOM will be tested against.
 Add as many as you like -- but add at least one.

-##### scenarios
-This is where you will spend most of your time.
-Add one or many.
-The important `scenarios` properties are...
+**`scenarios`** – This is where you set up your actual tests.
+The important sub properties are...

-######scenarios.label
-Required.
+- **`scenarios.label`** – Required.
 Used for screenshot naming.
-######scenarios.url
-Required.
+- **`scenarios.url`** – Required.
 Tells BackstopJS what endpoint/document you want to test.
 This can be an absolute URL or local to your current working directory.
-###### scenarios.selectors
-An array of CSS selector strings enabling you specify what part of your DOM you want to test.
+- **`scenarios.selectors`** – An array of CSS selector strings enabling you specify what part of your DOM you want to test.
 The default value is `body`, which is used if this property is omitted.

 ###Creating or updating reference bitmaps